handpoint/ecommdoc/hostedpaymentfields/samplecode.md

 ## Testing

 You will be provided with unique test Merchant Account IDs during the onboarding process.
 Refer to the [authentication](overview#authentication) section for the list of required parameters.
-Test Merchant Accounts are not connected to a Simulator and not to an actual Acquirer.
+Test Merchant Accounts are connected to a Simulator and not to an actual Acquirer.
 The Simulator will emulate the function of an Acquirer and provide simulated responses and authorisation codes.

 ### Test Amounts